September 26, 2023

 • You won't see the details of your colleagues' calendars, nor will they see yours.
 All that is visible is whether you are busy/free.

 • Availability is based on each person's 'busy calendars', based on their settings in Morgen.
-This means you and your colleagues can choose to include your personal calendars in your availability to avoid conflicts with external and personal commitments.
+This means you and your colleagues can choose to include your personal and subscription calendars in your availability to avoid conflicts with external and personal commitments.

 • Your colleagues' calendars will be displayed in the same colour as the border that appears around their avatar when you select it.
 This means that if you're trying to check availability for a group, you can easily distinguish which events belong to whom, making it easier to prioritize those people's calendars who are required in the meeting (vs optional attendees).